njoromodo/video-inv/README.md

 );
 ```

-### KeyServer Setup
+### Vault Setup
-You will need to create two applications in the key server.
-One for the production configuration, and an additional application for the staging configuration (_if they are different - they will likely be_).
+You will need to create two secrets in the vault, one that will have the information for your production system, the other with your testing configuration.
+Information on how to setup Vault and AppRoles can be found at: https://sdsu-its.gitbooks.io/vault/content/

-You will need to set the `KSPATH`, `KSKEY`, and `VIMS_APP` environment variables to their corresponding values, so that the web-app can communicate with the Key Server
+The name of the app that you want to use needs to be set as the `VIMS_APP` environment variable.
+You will also need to set the `VAULT_ADDR`, `VAULT_ROLE` and `VAULT_SECRET` environment variables to their corresponding values.
-to retrieve the application configurations.
-`VIMS_APP` should be set to the name of the application you created in the KeyServer admin area for the environment.

 - `db-password` = Database Password
 - `db-url` = jdbc:mysql://db_host:3306/db_name